P-mir/LexBel/README.md

 ## Covered Legal Codes

-the corpus of articles support the RAG system comprise 32 Belgian codes, collected in 2022
+the corpus of articles support the RAG system comprise 32 Belgian codes, collected in May 2021.

+ [!Limitations]

+This project was done for demo purposes and users might several limitations:

+- Potentially outdated answers
+- Limited data: Several important Code of Law are out of the scope, such as Labour, Social Law and Highway Code.
+Ordinary Laws, regulations are out of the scope as well.
+- Small model: A cost efficient model is used, which may not always return the most relevant results.

-## 🚀 Quick Start
+##  Quick Start

 ### Prerequisites